 Medium: Cut paper on Stretched Canvas

-An original Cut Paper work on stretched canvas by Rachel, using about 1549 small pieces of paper, adhered to primed canvas with gloss medium and coated atop with gloss UVL varnish to prevent fading.
-Sides of canvas painted for modern display.
+An original Cut Paper work on stretched canvas by Rachel, using small pieces of paper, adhered to primed canvas with acrylic medium and coated with brushed gloss UVL varnish to prevent color fading.
+Sides of canvas painted for modern display, as shown.